DUI in Gardena, 0.12% BAC, Plea to Reckless Driving (VC 23103)

 Our client then came to a stop at a red light.
 The instant the light turned green, the police officer illuminated his overhead flashing lights.
-Our client instantly pulled over.
+Our client immediately pulled over.

 The police officer told our client that the reason for his stop was because he believed the rear seat passenger was not wearing a seat belt.
 This seemed ridiculous because the officer had no way of seeing if the rear-seat passenger had a lap belt.

 Once he made contact with our client, however, he claimed to detect the odor of an alcoholic beverage and had her exit the car.
 He then administered a Preliminary Alcohol Screening (PAS) test upon her and her breath was measured at a blood alcohol content (BAC) of 0.12%.
 The officer never bothered to ask the rear seat passenger if he had a lap belt secured.
 He never even had him exit the vehicle.

 However, he arrested our client and took her to the Gardena Police Station, where she submitted to a further breath test, registering a BAC of 0.11%.